 If your business has not yet created its strategy for corporate branding, the best time to start is now.
 Please set aside any notions that this seems too much like hard work – many clients tell us they feel like they are way too busy to begin again on logos, brochures, packaging, website, marketing collateral, social media, and so on… but when the business looks, sounds and feels unified and corporate with its own, unique, well-honed branding edge, they acknowledge it is well worth the effort.

 Basically, the longer the delay, the more opportunities you miss to progress your business faster, and the more entrenched customers’ misconceptions become about your company’s brand.
-At Propel, we have an impressively big file of case studies showing how dysfunctional a business brand can become through years of misdirection or, well, no easy way to say it – neglect.
-As we said, best start the overhaul today.
+At Propel, we have an impressively big file of case studies showing how dysfunctional a business brand can become through years of misdirection or - well, no easy way to say it – neglect.
+As we said, it's best to start the overhaul today.

 WHY YOU SHOULD INVEST IN YOUR CORPORATE BRANDING?

-With painful regularity, corporate branding is regarded as merely changing the company logo.
-This assumption is not only simplistic, but it is also wrong, to the point of being detrimental to the financial health of the business.
+With painful regularity, corporate branding is regarded as merely changing the company's logo.
+This assumption is not only simplistic but also wrong, to the point that it's detrimental to the financial health of the business.

 Yes, your logo, colours, tagline and so on are important, but we recommend you only review them after your strategy has been finalised.
 Good, productive corporate branding deserves your comprehensive focus, drawing on more professional expertise and action than a made-over marketing shop window stocked with irrelevant promises.

 Put a solid corporate branding strategy in place and you make it easier to:

 b) create and exploit distinctive positions in the marketplace.